Tavus-Engineering/tavus-examples/examples/cvi-custom-llm-with-backend/README.md

-# Custom LLM Demo
+# Custom LLM Demo with Tavus CVI

-This Flask application provides a chat completion API that incorporates real-time International Space Station (ISS) location data into your conversation, alongside hitting an LLM.
+This Flask application provides a chat completion API that can be used as a custom LLM backend for Tavus Conversational Video Interface (CVI).
+The example incorporates real-time International Space Station (ISS) location data into your conversation, alongside hitting an LLM.

 This is meant to show that you can do anything in the LLM layer (not just calling an LLM), as long as you parse the input and structure the output in the [OpenAI formats](https://platform.openai.com/docs/api-reference/chat).

-Please note that in order to use your custom LLM with CVI, you will need to deploy it such that the `/chat/completions` endpoint is accessible over the broader network.
+**Important:** To use your custom LLM with Tavus CVI, you need to deploy it such that the `/chat/completions` endpoint is accessible over the internet.
+This guide shows you how to use ngrok for local development.

 ## Features
 - Chat completion using OpenAI's GPT model